Cannabis use associated with higher risk of heart attack and stroke, study finds

 "Our sample was large enough that we could investigate the association of cannabis use with cardiovascular outcomes among adults who had never used tobacco cigarettes or e-cigarettes," Jeffers said.
 "Cannabis smoke is not all that different from tobacco smoke, except for the psychoactive drug: THC vs. nicotine.
 Our study shows that smoking cannabis has significant cardiovascular risks, just like smoking tobacco.
 This is particularly important because cannabis use is increasing, and conventional tobacco use is decreasing."

+If you use cannabis for medicinal purposes, Gounder calls it a "trade-off."

+"Any medication, there are risks and benefits, and it really depends on the setting," she says.
+"If you're talking about somebody who has cancer, the risks and benefits are going to weigh differently from somebody who's a young healthy person who hasn't even turned 18.
+It really depends on the context."

-Since this study did have some limitations, including heart conditions and cannabis use being self-reported, researchers are calling for more research that follow groups of individuals over time.
+Since this study did have some limitations, including heart conditions and cannabis use being self-reported, researchers are calling for more research that follow groups of individuals over time to better understand the health implications of marijuana use.

 For now, the study "adds to the growing literature that cannabis use and cardiovascular disease may be a potentially hazardous combination," Robert L. Page, professor at the Skaggs School of Pharmacy and Pharmaceutical Sciences at the University of Colorado School of Medicine, said in the release.